nchen55555/miniML/README.md

 statement returns Env.close exp env.
-Of course, during function application then, rather than matching the evaluated function as a value (as the dynamic environment does), we match it for a closure and pattern match/evaluate within the closure’s environment to get the correct expression.
+Of course, during function application then, rather than matching the evaluated function as a value (as the dynamic environment does), we match it for a closure and pattern match/evaluate within the closure’s environment to get the correct expression. <br />
 Lastly, unlike dynamic environments which have the same implementa- tion for let and letrec, the lexical environment must utilize the Unassigned expression to evaluate letrec statements.